processing/p5.js-website-legacy/README.md

 ## Internationalization (i18n) and structure

+# When adding a new language:

+1. Duplicate `[en.yml]`(https://github.com/processing/p5.js-website/blob/master/src/data/en.yml) in `src/data` and name it `{languageabbreviation}.yml`.
+For example `es.yml`.
+See this page for [two-letter language abbreviations](https://www.abbreviations.com/acronyms/LANGUAGES2L).
+2. Duplicate `[es.json]`(https://github.com/processing/p5.js-website/blob/master/src/data/reference/es.json) and name it `{languageabbreviation}.json`.
+3. Add an entry with the language abbreviation [here](https://github.com/processing/p5.js-website/blob/master/Gruntfile.js#L90).

+# YAML (non-reference page translation)

-* Each page uses handlebars to access the i18n data and render.
+* Each website page uses handlebars to access the i18n data and render.
 The .yml files in the `src/data` folder hold the i18n data for each language.
 Within the pages there are tags that look like this: `{{#i18n "MyKeyword"}}{{/i18n}}`
 * MyKeyword corresponds to the key-value pair for the translation of that word or phrase.
 There should be a MyKeyword entry in every language file for things to render correctly.
 * Each page contains YAML "front matter" at the top which includes a title and (optional) slug field.
 The title corresponds to the section in which to place the i18n key-value pairs.
 (Note: each page has only one title, so for partials within the `partials` folder, place the i18n pairs at the top level.)
 * The slug corresponds to the folder in which the page will be placed.
 This should generally match the folder structure within the `pages` folder.
 * For english version, the site will follow the same top-level hierarchy as the original site.
 When you switch to a different language, the permalink and file structure will include a two letter abbreviation immediately following the root url. (ex: `https://p5js.org/es/get-started/`)

+ #JSON (reference)
+ * The reference works a bit differently.
+The pages are built in English based on the inline documentation in the source code.
+They are then swapped out using [JS on the front-end](https://github.com/processing/p5.js-website/blob/master/dist/reference/index.html#L130).
+ * The top level keys in the JSON object correspond to the page headings, menu, footer, etc. You can see all the swaps in [this file](https://github.com/processing/p5.js-website/blob/master/dist/reference/index.html#L130).
+ * The "p5" key in the JSON object contains individual keys for each reference entry, indexed by variable/function/object name.
+ * Any entries in the JSON object which are not filled in will be left in English when the page is loaded.
+ * This is a somewhat hacky solution and not ideal.
+However, it comes from balancing the desire to have documentation directly in the source code, with the unwieldiness of having multiple languages of documentation inline.
+It will be our working solution until a better one is found.

 ## Updating the reference

 The documentation for p5.js is handled inline in the source code.
 See [Inline documentation](https://github.com/processing/p5.js/wiki/Inline-documentation) in the p5.js repo for information on how to contribute.

 ## Notes about Examples

 The examples are handled a bit differently from other pages.